crusher-dev/crusher/README.md

 </p>
 <img src="https://user-images.githubusercontent.com/6849438/200099357-eaadec7f-8692-42f7-95a4-96b162370c2e.gif"/>

-<h2 > Fast all-in-one testing framework</h3>
+<h2 >Fast all-in-one testing framework</h3>

-[Crusher](https://crusher.dev) is an all-in-one testing framework.
-It includes everything w.r.t to e2e testing, with low-code recorder, runner + batteries built-in.
+[Crusher](https://crusher.dev) is an all-in-one testing framework/tool.
+It includes everything you need to test, low-code recorder, runner + batteries built-in.

-It's an alternative to the *"traditional" testing workflow*, where you:
+An alternative to the *"old" testing*, where you:

--  Choose a testing library & runner (Jest, Cypress, Playwright, Puppeteer, etc.)
+-  Choose a library & runner (Jest, Cypress, Playwright, Puppeteer, etc.)
--  Setup framework according to your needs
+-  Build your own framework with different tools
--  Write stable tests that take hours
+-  Write tests that take hours
+-  Maintain test eats up your time
 <details>
-  <summary> 🤦 More annoying tasks during testing</summary>
+  <summary> 🤦 + more</summary>
 * 🔋  Find the right selectors that work.
 * 🚥  Setup CI/CD to run tests
 * 💰 Start paying for every little thing ( or start building your own framework )